What is SkillsUSA Texas?

 SkillsUSA programs also help to establish industry standards for job skill training in the lab and classroom, and promote community service.
 SkillsUSA is recognized by the U.S. Department of Education and is cited as a “successful model of employer-driven youth development training program” by the U.S. Department of Labor.

-The SkillsUSA Work Force Ready System is a comprehensive tool to help students document entry-level skills as defined by industry and accepted by state education policy.
+The SkillsUSA Career Essentials Assessments are a comprehensive tool to help students document entry-level skills as defined by industry and accepted by state education policy.
 The Work Force Ready System offers over 40 technical and employability assessments in 11 cluster areas.

 Student2Student Mentoring gives high school students a chance to mentor younger students in the area of career development.